-Contact Dr. Douglas Tanita with Henderson Women’s Care at (702) 847-6252 or view our online calendar to schedule your obstetric and prenatal care appointment today!
+Contact Dr. Douglas Tanita with Henderson Women’s Care at (702) 847-6252 to schedule your obstetric and prenatal care appointment today!
 We are dedicated to serving patients in the Henderson and Las Vegas, NV areas.

 What Does Obstetrics and Prenatal Care Entail?